jupyterlab/jupyter-chat/docs/source/users/index.md

 - copy the code to a new cell above the current one: ![code toolbar cell above](../_static/images/code-toolbar-above.png){w=24px}
 - copy the the code to a new cell below the current one: ![code toolbar cell below](../_static/images/code-toolbar-below.png){w=24px}
 - replace the content of the current cell with the code: ![code toolbar cell replace](../_static/images/code-toolbar-replace.png){w=24px}

+(chat-settings)=

+## Chat settings

+Some jupyterlab settings are available for the chats (included with `jupyterlab-collaborative-chat` and `jupyterlab-ws-chat`), in the setting panel (menu `Settings->Settings Editor`), with the entry *Chat*.

+These settings includes:

+- **sendWithShiftEnter**

+  Whether to send a message via Shift-Enter instead of Enter.\
+  Default: false

+- **stackMessages**

+  Whether to stack consecutive messages from same user.\
+  Default: true

+- **unreadNotifications**

+  Whether to enable or not the notifications on unread messages.\
+  Default: true

+- **enableCodeToolbar**

+  Whether to enable or not the code toolbar.\
+  Default: true